Notorious counterfeiter gets compassionate release

 A federal judge in Providence on Wednesday reduced Louis Colavecchio’s sentence to time served, but said he must remain in custody until an appropriate release plan is in place.

-Colavecchio, 78, and known as Louis the Coin, petitioned for early reason in February, citing several medical issues that made him susceptible to COVID-19, including chronic obstructive pulmonary disease and hypertension.
-He was also recently diagnosed with dementia, according to court records.
+Colavecchio, 78, petitioned for early release in February, citing several medical issues that made him susceptible to COVID-19, including chronic obstructive pulmonary disease and hypertension.
+Colavecchio, known as Louis the Coin, was also recently diagnosed with dementia, according to court records.

-U.S. Secret Service agents raided Colavecchio’s Pawtucket home in December 2018 and seized money presses and about 2,400 in fake bills, according to records.
+U.S. Secret Service agents raided Colavecchio’s Pawtucket home in December 2018 and seized money presses and about 2,400 fake $100 bills, according to records.
 He pleaded guilty in March 2019 to manufacturing and possessing counterfeit currency and was sentenced in August.

 He is serving that sentence at FMC-Butner in North Carolina and was scheduled for release Oct.
 4.